awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticloadbalancingv2-listenerrule-conditions.md

-# Elastic Load Balancing V2 Conditions<a name="aws-properties-elasticloadbalancingv2-listenerrule-conditions"></a>
+# AWS::ElasticLoadBalancingV2::ListenerRule RuleCondition<a name="aws-properties-elasticloadbalancingv2-listenerrule-conditions"></a>

-`Conditions` is a property of the [AWS::ElasticLoadBalancingV2::ListenerRule](aws-resource-elasticloadbalancingv2-listenerrule.md) resource that specifies the conditions when an Elastic Load Balancing listener rule takes effect\.
+Specifies a condition for a listener rule\.

-For more information, see [RuleCondition](https://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_RuleCondition.html) in the *Elastic Load Balancing API Reference version 2015\-12\-01*\.
+## Syntax<a name="aws-properties-elasticloadbalancingv2-listenerrule-conditions-syntax"></a>

-## Syntax<a name="w2922ab1c21c10d120c23c27b7"></a>
+To declare this entity in your AWS CloudFormation template, use the following syntax:

 ### JSON<a name="aws-properties-elasticloadbalancingv2-listenerrule-conditions-syntax.json"></a>